MUebachs/RDMTraining4NFDI_Hybrid-Event-Research_Data_Management_for-NFDI_Consortia/README.md

 **Learning objectives**: After completing this module, you will be able to...

- - ...discuss and analyse the application of both DMPs and maDMPs
+ - ...discuss and analyse the application of both DMPs and maDMPs.
- - ...compare and tailor funder requirements to domain-specific needs —  i.e. first steps in creating DMP templates
+ - ...compare and tailor funder requirements to domain-specific needs —  i.e. first steps in creating DMP templates.
- - ...write and review DMPs independently
+ - ...write and review DMPs independently.
- - ...support researchers writing DMPs — e.g. evaluate the completeness and accuracy of answers
+ - ...support researchers writing DMPs — e.g. evaluate the completeness and accuracy of answers.
- - ...design and deliver didactic scenarios to train and empower other researchers
+ - ...design and deliver didactic scenarios to train and empower other researchers.

-  ## Table of contents
+  ## Table of Contents

-1. Data Management Plan (DMP): Refreshing your knowledge
+1. Data Management Plan (DMP): Refreshing Your Knowledge
 2. DMP Templates: A deep dive
-3. Best practices for template creation and support
+3. Best Practices for Template Creation and Support
-4. Facilitating DMP learning
+4. Facilitating DMP Learning
-5. Further literature & online sources

-## 1. Data Management Plan (DMP): Refreshing your knowledge
+## 1. Data Management Plan (DMP): Refreshing Your Knowledge

 **Pop Quiz!**